nickybakes/MahiGaming/README.md

-# mahi-gaming
+# Game and Tool Development at MahiGaming
-Descriptions of my work at MahiGaming from 2024-2026
+Descriptions of my game and tool development at MahiGaming from 2024-2026